alteryx/nlp_primitives/README.md

 make installdeps-test
 ```

-This will install all pip dependencies, as well as unpack the text data corpuses needed by the `nltk` library.
+This will install all pip dependencies.

 ## Feature Labs
 <a href="https://www.featurelabs.com/">